AnneThor/reading-notes/realtime/event-driven-architecture.md

 ### What’s the difference between a FIFO and a standard queue?

-(I'm answering this in regards to AWS services, Lambda, SNS, SQS), in terms of general data structures Queues are FIFO.

 Standard queue does not guarantee order and messages may be duplicated.
 Processing capacity is higher.

-In reference to Amazon SQS (simple queue service) this means that there are other mechanisms in place to guarantee that messages are not duplicated.
+SQS (simple queue service) this means that there are other mechanisms in place to guarantee that messages are not duplicated.
 Messages do not necessarily get deleted after multiple failed attempts, keeps messages secure.
 A big advantage: can convert synchronous patterns to async.
 One message **CAN NOT** have multiple consumers in SQS, it gets deleted after being consumed by one customer.

 ### How can the server be assured a message was properly received?